wssimms/gssquared/Docs/Compatibility.md

 OE does not support .2mg files.
 Does not boot on GS2, disk spins forever and no visible boot process proceeds.
+This is an 800k .2mg disk.
+Still won't boot on GS2.

 ## Lode Runner